RooHTaylor/PHP-Course/Introduction to PHP.md

 ?>
 ```

-The while loop is the method of retrieving multiple rows from a return.
-Using the while loop in this way advances the internal counter of the result which keeps track of the query.
-Each time the while loop advances the internal counter does as well, making it stop once there are no longer any rows to use.
+The `while` loop is the method of retrieving multiple rows from a return.
+Using the `while` loop in this way advances the internal counter of the result which keeps track of the query.
+Each time the `while` loop advances the internal counter does as well, making it stop once there are no longer any rows to use.
 This example uses the `fetch_array()` function which returns the current row as an array.
 You can either have it use a numerical index or an associative index.
 The associative index uses the column names as the key values when the array is returned.

-This is done using the two constants MYSQL_NUM and MYSQL_ASSOC.
+This is done using the two constants `MYSQL_NUM` and `MYSQL_ASSOC`.
 Constants are like variables but aren’t referenced the same way, and aren’t designed to have their values changed.

-A select query will return a false value if it was not successfully executed.
+A select query will return a `false` value if it was not successfully executed.

 ### Insert, Update, and Delete ###

 For insert, update, and delete queries, there is no data to return and thus the query needs only to be executed.
-The query function will return a true value as long as the query was successful, or a false if they were not.
+The query function will return a `true` value as long as the query was successful, or a `false` if they were not.

 ### Final Challenge (part 2) ###